crasowas/app_privacy_manifest_fixer/README.md

 2. Extract the downloaded file:
    - The extracted directory is usually named `app_privacy_manifest_fixer-xxx` (where `xxx` is the version number).
    - It is recommended to rename it to `app_privacy_manifest_fixer` or use the full directory name in subsequent paths.
-   - **It is advised to move the directory to your iOS project to avoid path-related issues on different devices, and to easily customize the privacy manifest template for each project**.
+   - **It is advised to move the directory to your iOS/macOS project to avoid path-related issues on different devices, and to easily customize the privacy manifest template for each project**.

 ### ⚡ Automatic Installation (Recommended)